 Caffeine is found in foods and drinks such as:

 - tea and coffee

-You should limit your caffeine intake as low as possible below 200mg a day during your pregnancy.
+It is recommended to reduce your caffeine intake as much as possible below 200mg a day during your pregnancy.

-Don't panic.
-If it didn't make you ill at the time, it's unlikely to have affected you or your baby.
-Talk to your doctor or midwife if you're worried about something you've eaten.
+If you have already eaten or drunk something that you are advised to avoid, try not to panic.
+If it did not make you ill at the time, it is unlikely to have affected you or your baby.
+Talk to your doctor or midwife if you are worried.